uplau/rust-template/README.md

 > **You need allow GitHub Actions to create and approve pull requests**, setting can be managed by admins in organization settings under Actions > General > Workflow permissions.

 - Bumps Crate version
-- Create GitHub tags
+- Create Github tag
-- Generate CHANGELOG
+- Generate Changelog

 ### `jobs.ci`